Pasifaee/Master-Mind-C_sharp-Code/README.md

 # Master-Mind-C_sharp-Code
-The C# code of my Master Mind computer game (you'll find it in my "Master Mind" repository)
+The C# code of my Master Mind computer game (you'll find the game in my "Master Mind" repository)